 Face it, we’re on Facebook, we’re seeking attention, No, we can’t deny it, if we weren’t seeking it out, we would post privately.
 We would like everyone to read our stuff, comment, like it and share it.
 This is why we post to our friends or in public, regardless of what it is.

 The internet age, the age of information, we are bombarded with news and articles constantly.
 Most of it isn’t very good.
 We are pulled this way and that by a media that seems to want us to divide us into one camp or the other, all black or white thinking.
-(Watch, some wet behind the ears SJW will call me a racist and try and get me fired.
-GL with that LOL)

-It used to be that you didn’t get your dose of heavy shitty news until you sat down at 5 pm after work.
+It used to be that you didn’t get your dose of heavy news until you sat down at 5 pm after work.
 Now you go online, to pretty much any site and you find mostly negative, divisive news.
 So what do we do?
 Can’t get rid of the internet, many of us grew up with it.
 Most kids these days grow up only knowing the internet.

 So we constantly see advertising with gorgeous, scantily clad models and celebrities.
 They look better, are richer, have more fun and if we believe the marketing, smell and taste better than us too.
 Guess what happens, that inner turmoil goes up another few notches for all of that.

-Then we get to all the really bad news, that earthquake over there, a shooting in that nightclub, someone driving a box van into a crowded market and it seems like the world is getting shittier.
+Then we get to all the really bad news, that earthquake over there, a shooting in that nightclub, someone driving a box van into a crowded market and it seems like the world is getting worse.
 In reality, all things being equal, it’s more than likely the same.
 Just with 24/7 news cycles and every website out there making a grab for your attention, with all the evil of the day, it’s overwhelming.

 It was easy not to be self conscious before, there weren’t the constant reminders and social pressures to perform like a peak athlete all the time.
 Constant subconscious reminders that we aren’t as good as the next person.